BYR4M/Icarus-Mods/README.md

 - This is really just a preference of ours as we spend most our time down in those pesky caves!

+-- G TOOL QUICKSLOT CHANGES --
+- Added the ability to carry the following tools in your inventory as usual.
+They're no longer restricted to the G Tool Quickslot.

+Extractors:
+Biofuel Extractor
+Electric Extractor
+Meta Extractor

+Radars:
+Biofuel Radar
+Electric Radar
+Meta Radar

+No more deciding between the two.
+Now you can carry your mission items, extractors and radars.. all at the same time!

 -- OUTPOST CHANGES --
 - XP Nerf has been removed.
 Now gain the usual amount of XP you would expect to gain in any other mission.
 You're welcome.